Stefanough/SFA_BLG/source/notes/bash.html.markdown

 **find**

 * `$ find directory/to/search -name 'name_of.file'`
-* `$ find . -name 'name_of.file'` - begins search in current directory. must be exact file name including extension
+* `$ find . -name 'name_of.file'` - begins search in current directory, must be exact file name including extension
 * `$ find . -iname '*.zip'` - begins search in current directory and lists all zip files
 * `$ find . -maxdepth <x> -name "*~"` - finds all files with a file name that contains a "~" at a depth of <x> nested directories.
-* `$ find . -maxdepth <x> -name "*.filetype" -delete` - finds and deletes all files of a specific filetype at a depth of <x> nested directories.
+* `$ find . -maxdepth <x> -name "*.filetype" -delete` - finds and deletes all files of a specific file type at a depth of <x> nested directories.

 **locate**

-* `$ locate "patern"` - search all visible directories for patern
+* `$ locate "patern"` - search all visible directories for pattern
- * NB: `locate` uses a cache of the filesystem. files are cached infrequently and therefore a newly created file may not be found by `locate`
+ * NB: `locate` uses a cache of the file system.
+Files are cached infrequently and therefore a newly created file may not be found by `locate`